leilajal/CodeCraftAIAssist/vertex-ai-api.html.markdown

 #     .github/CONTRIBUTING.md.
 #
 # ----------------------------------------------------------------------------
-subcategory: "Vertex AI"
-description: |-
-  Collection of resources to manage IAM policy for Vertex AI Endpoint
----

 # IAM policy for Vertex AI Endpoint
 Three different resources help you manage your IAM policy for Vertex AI Endpoint.
 Each of these resources serves a different use case: